 Construction is known to be a dangerous industry, and worksite accidents often have fatal consequences.
 After losing a loved one in an accident, you and your family members may be left with many emotional and financial burdens.
 You may be searching for ways to seek justice and hold the people responsible for your loss accountable.

 No amount of money can make up for the pain of losing a loved one in a preventable accident.
 However, understanding your rights in pursuing a workers’ compensation claim or civil lawsuit may be vital to protecting your family’s best interests in the long run.
-If you’re dealing with the aftermath of a Bethlehem fatal construction accident, call Ostroff Injury Law.
+If you’re dealing with the aftermath of a Bethlehem fatal construction accident, call Ostroff Godshall Injury and Accident Lawyers.
 Our experienced attorneys know how to support and stand up for you and your family.

 Who Can File Suit After a Fatal Construction Accident?